Lencerf/vscode-beancount/README.md

 ├── 2017-01.bean
 └── 2017-02.bean
 ```
-Open `BeanFolder` with VSCode and set `beancount.mainBeanFile` to the path of `main.bean` in the current [Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).
+Open `BeanFolder` with VSCode and set `beancount.mainBeanFile` to the full path of `main.bean` in the current [Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).
+Now once `BeanFolder` is opened in VSCode, this extension will be able to invoke beancount to check errors and calculate balances.

 ## Known Issues